This is a guide to understanding law firm pay per click advertising (PPC) strategy and its alternatives.

 For example, general practice lawyers and criminal lawyers tend to serve individuals who might search for keywords like “criminal lawyer Madison WI” in order to find an attorney.
 This gives law firms who specialize in these areas the opportunity to put advertisements in front of potential clients who are looking for their services.

 On the flip-side, pay per click may be a less effective strategy for law firms who serve very specific markets who are more likely to look for a law firm through an alternative method.
 When deciding whether pay per click is the best strategy for you, consider how your customers typically find you.

 Will PPC be your primary marketing strategy?
 Law firms can use a combination of paid search and other methods, such as SEO (search engine optimization) which focuses on ranking for organic, unpaid search results.
 We cover SEO later in this article.

 How long will your PPC campaign be?
 Because of their expense and short-term results, PPC campaigns typically have a defined beginning and end in order for firms to assess whether or not they got a good return on their investment.

 Step 3: Consider your buyer.

 Who buys your services?
 Understanding the types of people who hire you can help you choose which keywords they are most likely to click on.
 A buyer persona is a fictional representation of your average customer.

-It includes information like your average customer’s demographics, their research and buying habits, and critical factors that affect their buying decisions, like cost.
+It includes information like your average customer’s research and buying habits, and critical factors that affect their buying decisions, like cost.